Y9807/ergo-uikit/docs/ui-platform.md

 Basically the only advantage of Ionic is complete reliance on standard web technologies (including JavaScript) which are familiar to the masses.
 I would say JS is more like a disadvantage, but nevertheless it is generally considered a plus.
-That is it, which all those Web stack Ionic inherits all of the drawbacks.
+That is it, with all those Web tech Ionic inherits all of the drawbacks.

 So, here comes a list of drawbacks, which make the Ionic story not so rosy:
 - Despite basing Ionic on open standards, the framework itself feels proprietary, backed